liferay/liferay-docs/en/developer/frameworks/articles/cache-configuration/01-cache-configuration-intro.markdown

 Here's what happens behind the scenes: Liferay's cache manager checks the configurations.
-If a cache with the name already exists, the cache manager removes it from Ehcache's cache registry, and registers a new Ehcache into Ehcache's cache registry.
+If a cache with the name already exists, the cache manager removes it from Ehcache's cache registry and registers a new Ehcache into Ehcache's cache registry.
 If the name is new, the Liferay cache manager just registers a new Ehcache.

-Cache names are arbitrary except for EntityCache and FinderCache.
+Cache names are arbitrary except for `EntityCache` and `FinderCache`.

 ### EntityCache Names

-EntityCache uses this naming convention:
+`EntityCache` uses this naming convention:

 `PREFIX + ENTITY_IMPL_CLASS_NAME`